Curt Hennig: Pacific Northwest Wrestling (1982–1988)

-Return to AWA (1983–1988)
+American Wrestling Association (1983–1988)

 Hennig (center) with Diamond Dallas Page and Diamond Doll Tonya in 1988.

 Hennig returned to the American Wrestling Association in 1983.

-He would eventually become one of the promotion's top stars in his own right, winning the AWA World Tag Team Championship with Scott Hall by defeating "Gorgeous" Jimmy Garvin and "Mr. Electricity" Steve Regal on January 18, 1986, in Albuquerque, New Mexico.
+In late 1985, Hennig formed a tag team with Scott Hall.
+At the inaugural SuperClash in September 1985, they teamed with Greg Gagne to defeat Larry Zbyszko, Nick Bockwinkel, and Ray Stevens.
+The team won the AWA World Tag Team Championship by defeating "Gorgeous" Jimmy Garvin and "Mr. Electricity" Steve Regal on January 18, 1986, in Albuquerque, New Mexico.
+At WrestleRock in April 1986, they successfully defended the titles against the Long Ryders (Bill Irwin and Scott Irwin).
+Their reign ended in May 1986 when they lost to Buddy Rose and Doug Somers.
+Hennig and Hall continued to team until December 1986.

-Later, he resumed his solo career in the AWA, culminating in defeating the legendary Nick Bockwinkel for the AWA World Heavyweight Championship at SuperClash on May 2, 1987, with the help of Larry Zbyszko, and turning villain in doing so.
-Hennig, along with his father Larry "The Axe", would engage in a long feud with Greg Gagne and his father, Verne Gagne.
+Hennig began competing as a singles wrestler, culminating in his defeating Nick Bockwinkel for the AWA World Heavyweight Championship at SuperClash II on May 2, 1987, with the help of Larry Zbyszko, and turning villain in doing so.
+Hennig, along with his father Larry "The Axe" Hennig, would engage in a long feud with Greg Gagne and his father, Verne Gagne.
 He began being associated with Madusa Miceli, the AWA World Women's Champion since December 27, 1987.
 Hennig and Madusa joined The Diamond Exchange, a stable led by Diamond Dallas Page that also included Badd Company and Colonel DeBeers.

-Hennig would hold the AWA World Heavyweight Title for about 53 weeks, before losing it to Jerry Lawler on May 9, 1988.
-Like many other AWA stars of the time (including Hulk Hogan, Rick Martel, and The Rockers), Hennig left the AWA for the WWF with the promise of more money and broadened exposure.
+Hennig held the AWA World Heavyweight Champinship for slightly over a year, losing it to Jerry Lawler on May 9, 1988.

+Hennig left the AWA in July 1988.